Staff & Board of Directors

 Carol Shillibeer, Treasurer

-Carol Shillibeer, a recent Cape Breton arrival, is happily adjusting to life in Mi’kma’ki.
-She brings with her a long history of work with artist-run nonprofits.
+Carol is an artist and poet and has worked as support, administration, and staff in the non-profit sector for decades, bringing with her a long history of work with artist-run nonprofits.
 As a retired academic, she blends her long-established interests in art and anthropology with investigations into what it means to be a writer in the contemporary world.
-She has published more than 200 poems in a variety of literary journals under a variety of heteronyms, and has a chapbook coming out in August of 2023 with Dancing Girl Press.
+She has published more than 200 poems in a variety of literary journals under a variety of heteronyms and published a chapbook in 2023 with Dancing Girl Press.

 Joe Britto